Trim (musician)

-Trim (born Javan St. Prix) is an English grime MC from East London and a former member of Roll Deep.
+Trim (born Javan Daniel Winston St. Prix) is an English grime MC from East London and a former member of Roll Deep.
 Trim has an eclectic subject matter, beat selection and delivery.

 Career

 2003–2006: Roll Deep

 Trim joined Roll Deep in 2003 and immediately began recording music with the collective.
 Trim was featured on Roll Deep's Creeper Vol. 1 and Creeper Vol. 2 before being featured on the highly successful debut album In At The Deep End, contributing to the hit singles "When I'm Ere" and "Heat Up".
 Trim then began working on Roll Deep's second album Rules and Regulations in 2006 but left the group by the time it was released in 2007, after a disagreement with fellow MC Flowdan.
 In 2011 Trim spoke to Huw Stephens about how leaving Roll Deep helped him find his own musical direction and stand on his own as an artist.